JC-Digital/LT-website/README.md

-Responsive website for Lilian Terry
+Responsive website built in Bootstrap
-Built with Boostrap